Updated May 21, 2019 | Originally published July 30, 2018

 |2010 or later||Child’s 6th birthday||Day before child turns 9|

 Parents or guardians can apply for the grant by filling out a straightforward application at most major banks and credit unions, including Vancity.
-You can use an existing RESP or open a new one – you just need to make sure the financial institution where you hold the RESP offers the grant.
+Also, you can use an existing RESP or open a new one – you just need to make sure the financial institution where you hold the RESP offers the grant.

 And it’s not just parents who can open an RESP.
 Other family members or family friends can start an RESP if they have the necessary information to open the account that’s best for the child.
 For more tips like this, read 5 RESP tips every parent should know.